 - Defends health care and life sciences companies in litigation as well as in connection with federal and state government investigations, False Claims Act qui tam actions, and internal investigations related to health care fraud

-Ms. Davis is a contributing author of Epstein Becker Green's Telemental Health Laws app, a comprehensive survey of state telehealth laws, regulations, and policies for mental and behavioral health practitioners and stakeholders across all 50 states, the District of Columbia, and Puerto Rico.
+Audrey is a co-author of Epstein Becker Green's Telemental Health Laws app, a comprehensive survey of state telehealth laws, regulations, and policies for mental and behavioral health practitioners and stakeholders across all 50 states, the District of Columbia, and Puerto Rico.
 She is also a contributor to the firm’s Health Law Advisor Blog.

-Ms. Davis received her Juris Doctor, cum laude, from Temple University, Beasley School of Law, where she served as a Staff Editor of the Temple Law Review and on the executive board of the school’s Health Law Society.
-During law school, she also interned with the Departmental Appeals Board of the U.S. Department of Health and Human Services, where she researched new tobacco regulations, drafted opinions and petitions relating to Medicare claims, and reported to the Deputy Director.
+During law school, Audrey interned with the Departmental Appeals Board of the U.S. Department of Health and Human Services, where she researched new tobacco regulations, drafted opinions and petitions relating to Medicare claims, and reported to the Deputy Director.

-A South Carolina native, Ms. Davis graduated cum laude from Furman University.
-She previously worked as an Admissions Coordinator at a skilled nursing facility, dealing directly with insurance companies, discharging hospitals, and patient representatives.
+A South Carolina native, Audrey previously worked within the state as an Admissions Coordinator at a skilled nursing facility, dealing directly with insurance companies, discharging hospitals, and patient representatives.